-Effective employment of Information Technology (IT) can offer a military force a significant operational advantage.
+Effective employment of Information Communication Technology (ICT) can offer a military force a significant operational advantage.
 Communication and Information Systems Officers (CISOs) are experts in the employment of high-tech IT systems designed to interconnect elements of a military force.

-As a CISO you will be responsible for leading personnel and IT systems to support operations wherever the RNZAF is deployed.
+As a CISO you will be responsible for leading personnel and ICT systems to support operations wherever the RNZAF is deployed.

-You will be responsible for ensuring your team is ready to deploy whenever needed, ensuring equipment is serviceable and personnel under your command are trained and available to perform their duties.
+You will be responsible for ensuring your team is ready to deploy whenever needed, ensuring equipment is serviceable and personnel under your command are trained and ready to perform their duties.

-A CISO can expect to be one of the first to deploy, arriving ahead of the main force to establish vital communication with headquarters (HQ) and to set up other critical information systems for use by the deploying force.
+A CISO can expect to be one of the first to deploy, arriving ahead of the main force.
+You will be required to manage your team in order to establish vital communication with headquarters (HQ) and to set up other critical information systems for use by the deploying force.

-After successful completion of Initial Officer Training, you will take your first command appointment as a section commander in charge of a team of CIS Technicians at RNZAF Base Auckland or RNZAF Base Ohakea.
+After successful completion of RNZAF Officer Commissioning Course (ROC), you will take your first command appointment as a section commander in charge of a team of CIS Technicians at RNZAF Base Whenuapai or RNZAF Base Ohakea.

 Completion of military training and industry courses will further develop your knowledge, and changing job roles every 2 – 3 years will help broaden your experience.
 There will be opportunities to deploy on exercises in New Zealand and overseas which are designed to prepare you to lead on military operations.

-As you gain experience and move up in rank you will be posted to the operational HQ in Trentham or to the strategic HQ in Wellington.
-There you will apply your specialist knowledge to help plan overseas operational deployments and manage projects to introduce new technology for use by the NZ Defence Force.
+As you gain experience and move up in rank you will have the opportunity to be posted to the operational Headquarters in Trentham or to the strategic Headquarters in Wellington.
+There you will apply your specialist knowledge to help plan overseas operational deployments and manage projects to introduce new technologies for use by the New Zealand Defence Force.